Dietary Management of Dyslipidemia: A Review of the Evidence

 DR T S DIDWAL MD

 Dyslipidemia, characterized by elevated levels of cholesterol and triglycerides in the blood, is a significant risk factor for cardiovascular disease.
 It's a condition that is often managed with medications, particularly statins.
 However, it's crucial to recognize that these lipid abnormalities are primarily influenced by our dietary choices.
-In this comprehensive guide published in the journal Current Opinion in Clinical Nutrition and Metabolic Care, we'll delve into the dietary factors that impact our lipid profile, both negatively and positively, and explore how specific dietary patterns can help control cholesterol and triglyceride levels.
+This comprehensive guide published in the Indian Heart Journal, delves into the dietary factors that impact our lipid profile, both negatively and positively, and explores how specific dietary patterns can help control cholesterol and triglyceride levels

 The Rising Burden of Cardiovascular Disease (CVD) and Optimal Lipoprotein Levels